SHoltzen/dice/README.md

 First install `OCaml` and `opam`:

 * On Ubuntu (19.10), use `apt-get install ocaml ocamlbuild opam m4`.
-* On Mac, Homebrew contains the necessary packages: `brew install ocaml opam`.
+* On Mac, Homebrew contains the necessary packages: `brew install ocaml opam ocamlbuild ocaml-findlib`.

 Then, install the following dependencies from `opam`: